NIEHS/amadeus/README.md

 ## Calculate Covariates

-`calc_covariates` stems from the `beethoven` package's need for various types of data extracted at precise locations. `calc_covariates`, therefore, extracts data from the "cleaned" `SpatRaster` or `SpatVector` object at user defined locations.
+`calc_covariates` stems from the [`beethoven`](https://github.com/NIEHS/beethoven) project's need for various types of data extracted at precise locations. `calc_covariates`, therefore, extracts data from the "cleaned" `SpatRaster` or `SpatVector` object at user defined locations.
 Users can choose to buffer the locations.
-The function returns a `data.frame` with data extracted at all locations for each layer or row in the `SpatRaster` or `SpatVector` object, respectively.
+The function returns a `data.frame` or `SpatVector` with data extracted at all locations for each layer or row in the `SpatRaster` or `SpatVector` object, respectively.

 Example of `calc_covariates` using processed "weasd" data.